Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Discussions and outlook

-\textit{\textbf{Disentangling the co-release of multiple neuromodulators:}} One major challenge in studying neuromodulation lies in the complexity of neurotransmitter co-release.
-For instance, cholinergic interneurons (CINs) in the striatum, which are central to ACh signaling, are known to co-release neurotransmitters such as glutamate (Glu) and gamma-aminobutyric acid (GABA).
-This co-release complicates the interpretation of experimental results, as it becomes difficult to attribute observed effects to ACh alone without accounting for the potential influence of Glu or GABA.
-For instance, \citet{matityahu_acetylcholine_2023} investigated the local effects of CIN activity on DA release in the striatum.
-Their study revealed nuanced findings, suggesting that CINs can enhance or suppress DA release depending on the specific context and experimental conditions.
-Similarly, midbrain dopaminergic neurons have been shown to co-release DA and Glu from their axonal terminals with VGLUT2 playing a crucial role in this process \citep{dal_bo_dopamine_2004, stuber_reward-predictive_2008, sulzer_dopamine_1998}.
-To disentangle the effects of co-release, future studies will require the use of enhanced neurogenetic tools, advanced imaging techniques, and computational models. \end{MyBox}
+\textit{\textbf{Disentangling the co-release of neuromodulators:}} The complexity of neurotransmitter co-release makes it difficult to elucidate the effects of individual neuromodulators.
+For instance, cholinergic interneurons (CINs) in the striatum, which are central to ACh signaling, are known to co-release glutamate and gamma-aminobutyric acid (GABA).
+This complicates the interpretation of experimental results. \citet{matityahu_acetylcholine_2023} investigated the local effects of CIN activity on DA in the striatum and suggested that depending on the context and experimental condition, CINs can enhance or suppress DA release.
+Another example is midbrain DA neurons, which can co-release glutamate from their axonal terminals, with VGLUT2 playing a crucial role in this process \citep{dal_bo_dopamine_2004, stuber_reward-predictive_2008, sulzer_dopamine_1998}. } \end{featurebox}